jtablesaw/tablesaw/README.md

     Column total = add(table.get("stop_lat", "stop_lon"));
 ```

+(Yeah, I know that's a stupid example.
+Imagine it was two columns you'd actually want to add.)

 ### Filtering Rows

 Let's filter out records that don't have Stop IDs between 524 and 624.
 Filters can also be arbitrary